ubernaut/maintainable-device-scorecard/README.md

 Can configurations be deployed to a fleet of devices en-masse?

-Can configurations be deployed to a device through a simple provisioning process?
+Can configurations be deployed to a device through a highly automated and simple provisioning process?

 Can the device run self tests and roll back configurations that fail?